-- MOONS the Multi-Object Optical and Near-infrared Spectrograph is expected to be installed at the UT1 Nasmyth A focus during the third quarter of 2023. - The VLT Visitor Focus at UT1 will remain available during Period 111.
+• MOONS - the Multi-Object Optical and Near-infrared Spectrograph - is expected to be installed at the UT1 Nasmyth A focus during the second and third quarters of 2024.

+- The VLT Visitor Focus at UT1 will remain available during Period 113.
 However, activities related to the installation of MOONS may impose time restrictions.
-Interested users should contact paranal@eso.org. - FORS1, the upgraded FORS instrument, is expected to be installed in Period 113, when FORS2 will thus be decommissioned.
-The first commissioning of FORS1 will not include the MXU mode and is planned to occur in Period 113.
-Further commissioning including the MXU mode is planned for future Periods.
+Interested users should contact paranal@eso.org. - FORS1, the upgraded FORS instrument, is expected to be installed and see first commissioning in Period 116.
+FORS2 will thus be decommissioned in Period 116.
+FORS1 will be retrofitted with the Multi-object spectroscopy with exchangeable masks (MXU), and further commissioning will be undertaken in Period 117.
+Therefore, the MXU mode will not be available for several months between Periods 116 and 117. - ESO is considering to decommission VISIR in the coming years.
+The demand and allocations for this instrument have been very modest.
+Should this continue VISIR may not be offered anytime after P114.